 MRI (Magnetic Resonance Imaging) is a diagnostic tool that uses powerful magnets and radio waves to create detailed images of the brain.
 It's often used to diagnose brain stem glioma and assess its progression.

 A biopsy involves removing a small piece of tissue for examination under a microscope.
-However, due to the brain stem's critical functions and the difficulty of accessing these tumors, a biopsy may not always be feasible for brain stem gliomas.
+However, due to the brain stem's critical functions and the difficulty of accessing these tumours, a biopsy may not always be feasible for brain stem gliomas.

 Chemotherapy is a type of cancer treatment that uses drugs to kill or slow the growth of cancer cells.
 Due to the delicate location of brain stem gliomas, chemotherapy may be preferred over surgery and is often used alongside radiation therapy.